VID (company): Logo

+Controversy

 The regular music was a loud, dramatic orchestra-led fanfare that goes off quite bombastic, and is preceded with what sounds like a movie projector and a soft "swoosh" sound.

 The original VID opening logo is known being austere and "frightening" in its audio and visuals.
 When the opening logo was introduced there were many complaints from parents with young children, who found it scary to watch, especially when it preceded or followed children's television.
-More recently, this version of the opening logo has attracted a large amount of interest from the Internet due to its "eerie" nature, making it a subject of Meme culture.
+More recently, this version of the opening logo has attracted a large amount of interest from the Internet due to its "eerie" nature, making it a subject of meme culture.

 The background music to the intro with the ball falling was composed by Soviet composer Vladimir Ratskevich.

 To add to the grievances, the original version of the logo incorporated flashes of bright white light against black backgrounds; this feature was later removed due to epilepsy concerns.

 When people started to circulate petitions to remove the old opening logo, VID released a version in 1999 which featured a match being struck, the smoke of which formed the VID logo, although there are no videos of this online.
 In 2000, a new version of the ident was produced, featuring a smaller version of the logo on a yellow background with the text "VID Television Company presents" (albeit in Russian).
 In 2002, the mask logo was changed from white to gold.

-After VID was renamed to VIDgital in 2017, the logo was heavily redesigned.
+After VID was renamed to VIDgital in 2017, the logo and intro were heavily redesigned to look more modern and less scary.